jbrown136/northcoders-news-back-end/README.md

 git clone https://github.com/jbrown136/northcoders-news-back-end.git
 ```

-the switch to this project's directory and enter the following commands to set up the project
+then switch to this project's directory and enter the following commands to set up the project

 Install all relevant dependencies